RavenousLegs

 Flora in Bir

-I had relocated to Bir on 27 Mar 2016.
-Spring is the best thing that happened to me in Bir.
-The snow from the tops had melted and the land looked vivacious in lush green .
-I saw different colours on the trees and plants during my 3 months of stay in Bir.
-Nature brings a lot of delight to my life.
+I relocated to Bir on March 27, 2016.
+Spring was the best thing that happened to me in Bir.
+The snow from the mountains had melted, and the land looked vibrant in lush green.
+During my three months of stay in Bir, I was able to see different colors on the trees and plants.
+Nature brings a lot of joy to my life.

 Red bloom trees in Bir, Himachal Pradesh